mem48/geocompr/main.md

 1. Write code that subsets points that are contained within `x` *and* `y` (illustrated by the plot in the 2^nd^ row and the 1^st^ column in Figure \@ref(fig:venn-clip)).
 - Create a randomly located point with the command `st_point()` (refer back to section \@ref(sfg) to see how to create spatial data 'from scratch').
-2. Write code that uses functions `aggregate()` and `st_buffer()` to answers the following question: What proportion of the world's population is found within a 10 degree radius of the intersection between the equator and the [9^th^ meridian](https://en.wikipedia.org/wiki/9th_meridian_east)?
+2. Write code that uses functions `aggregate()` and `st_buffer()` to answers the following question: What proportion of the world's population lives in countries that intersect a circle with a 10 degree radius of the intersection between the equator and the [9^th^ meridian](https://en.wikipedia.org/wiki/9th_meridian_east)?
 (Advanced challenge: find the point with the highest number of people within a 10 degree radius.)

 ```r